curi/fi/docs/_posts/2020-11-20-1st-order-getting-stuck-vs-2nd-order-getting-stuck-and-structural-epistemology.md

 We do know how to record some elements of *structural* knowledge. curi gives some examples in [Structural Epistemology Introduction Part 1](https://curi.us/988-structural-epistemology-introduction-part-1) and [Structural Epistemology Introduction Part 2](https://curi.us/991-structural-epistemology-introduction-part-2).

 But ideas in the mind are different from ideas that are written down.
 We don't know how to compare ideas directly.
 However, we do know some things about people and how ideas are created.
 Ideas aren't written in to your brain like things are written on paper.
 Ideas are created through an evolutionary process -- exactly *how* we don't know.
 You learn something when your brain creates an idea that explains the things you're trying to understand -- or, for simple things, when you can repeat an action or achieve a result.
 That means your brain needs to combine pre-existing ideas repeatedly (thinking) until it finds an idea that satisfies some success criteria.
-Your brain can do a lot of auto-criticising; that's when you're *thinking* but it's like *work*, like you're waiting for your unconcious mind to tell you the answer.
+Your brain can do a lot of auto-criticising; that's when you're *thinking* but it's like *work*, like you're waiting for your unconscious mind to tell you the answer.
 Sometimes you have an idea that's *nearly* right, only to learn of a criticism later (maybe you came up with it or someone else did).
-Our brain makes *guesses* and nothing will guarentee any of those guesses are correct, but we *can* know when something is *not* correct if we know a criticism of it.
+Our brain makes *guesses* and nothing will guarantee any of those guesses are correct, but we *can* know when something is *not* correct if we know a criticism of it.

 When two people learn the same thing, they might have the same denotational knowledge (within some scope), but they'll ~never have exactly the same structural knowledge.
 There will always be some differences.